cubistcastle/static-site-generators/README.md

 hakyll
 ------

 [hakyll](http://jaspervdj.be/hakyll/) is the most unusual generator upon our list, being written in Haskell.
-That language is alien to me, but despite this it was simple to get up and running with.
+That language is alien to me, but despite this it didn't seem like it would be too hard to get started with as the available tutorials covered things well.

 Installation first required a haskell environment, then the installation of the tool itself: